 This whole builds purpose is to maximize the performance for the price, and I had to make a few sacrifices, but, fortunately, this case was not one of them.
 Even though the Rosewill Performance MTX case is cheap, it still has an incredible design that makes it looks like it cost about double than what the actual price is.

-One of the most important things you should look for in a case is good airflow, and this case has two preinstalled 120mm fans that does an excellent job of filtering out hot air and stopping your PC for overheating .
+One of the most important things you should look for in a case is good airflow, and this case has two preinstalled 120mm fans that do an excellent job of filtering out hot air and stopping your PC for overheating.

 If you are a fan of a solid simplistic design, then you will love this case, but I do understand that not everyone likes the look of this case so feel free to check out the link below and see other cases that you can use for this build.